 In divorces where the children are 12 years or older, they have a right to be able to talk to the judge about where they want to live if either you or your spouse file a motion to allow them to do so.
 At the outset of your conversation with the children you may want to ask them what their preferences as far as where they want to live on a full-time basis.
 Other times, a conversation does not need to be had given the living situation for the families to that point.
 For example, If your spouse has not been living at home for some time then it is not likely to be the case that he or she would take on the responsibility of parenting and child on a full time basis.

 Whatever your family decides to do as far as living arrangements for the children I would recommend that you make it apparent to them that both you and your spouse are going to be a part of their life moving forward.
 The last thing you want to do is to give the kids the impression that only one of you will be raising them at that point and that the other parent will be out of their lives permanently.
 While this may seem to be a far-fetched idea to an adult, many children feel this way after learning about a divorce for the first time.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post I recommend that you contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are available for free of charge consultation six days a week.
-These consultations can be had over the phone, in person and via video.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
 These consultations are a great way for you to learn more about the world of Texas family law as well as about the services that can be provided to you as a client of our office.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”